codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

 Configuration
 =============

-Initial configuration is done in ``/application/config/autoload.php``.
+Initial configuration is done in **/application/Config/Autoload.php**.
 This file contains two primary
 arrays: one for the classmap, and one for PSR4-compatible namespaces.

 Namespaces
 ==========

-The recommended method for organizing your classes is to create one of more namespaces for your application's files.
+The recommended method for organizing your classes is to create one or more namespaces for your application's files.
 This is most important for any business-logic related classes, entity classes, etc. The ``psr4`` array in the configuration file allows you to map the namespace to the directory those classes can be found in::

-	$config['psr4'] = [
+	$psr4 = [
 		'App'         => APPPATH,
 		'CodeIgniter' => BASEPATH,
 	];